Doom Server on Raspberry Pi

 sudo apt-get install build-essential zlib1g-dev libsdl1.2-dev libjpeg-dev nasm tar libbz2-dev libgtk2.0-dev cmake mercurial libfluidsynth-dev libgl1-mesa-dev libssl-dev mkdir $HOME/zandronum-build && cd $HOME/zandronum-build hg clone https://bitbucket.org/Torr_Samaho/zandronum cd zandronum hg update -cr "max(tagged())" wget -O raspi.patch "https://gist.githubusercontent.com/csnxs/0e4ce613a5d1736ead593500ca5a9df0/raw/330a41c796bdca88b5040bedf9e6a568ec567e7f/-" && hg import --no-commit raspi.patch && rm raspi.patch mkdir buildserver && cd buildserver make clean; cmake -DCMAKE_BUILD_TYPE=Release -DSERVERONLY=ON -DNO_ASM=1 .. make -j$(nproc)

-- First download the zip file containing the SD Card image
+- First download the zip file (see below) containing the SD Card image

-- Transfer the image to an SD Card (minimum size 2 GB) in the usual manner (eg. dd command on Linux and OSX, Win32DiskImager on Windows)
+- Transfer the image to an SD Card (minimum size 2 GB) in the usual manner (eg. dd command on Linux and OSX, Win32DiskImager on Windows).
+We’ve discovered some 2 GB cards throw an error with this image, so if you have a larger card, use it instead.

 - Insert the card into an unpowered Raspberry Pi unit